Katelyn Hartman (left) is the valedictorian and Andrew Smith is the salutatorian for the Class of 2019.

 Katelyn Renee Hartman is the valedictorian for the Class of 2019 at Scecina Memorial High School, and Andrew Kriech Smith is the salutatorian.

 Scecina President Joe Therber and Principal Joe Brettnacher, Ph.D., announced the valedictorian and salutatorian this week.
 Katelyn was at the top of the class with a grade point average of 4.32.
 Andrew’s GPA is 4.27.

-Katelyn plans to study chemical engineering at Purdue University.
+Katelyn plans to study chemical engineering at The Ohio State University.
 She is the daughter of Carl and Lisa Hartman, attends Holy Spirit Catholic Church and is a graduate of Holy Spirit Catholic School.